caltechlibrary/sidewall/README.md

     print('{}: {}'.format(pub.year, pub.doi))
 ```

-Sidewall will return an interator that will (if iterated) obtain all the results for a given Dimensions query, up to the limit of 50,000 imposed by the Dimensions API.
+Sidewall will return an iterator that will (if iterated) obtain all the results for a given Dimensions query, up to the limit of 50,000 imposed by the Dimensions API.
 If you want to limit the number of results, set a value for the keyword argument `limit_results` to `query(...)`.
 For example,

 ```python
 results = dimensions.query('search publications for "SBML" return publications', limit_results = 1000)